Hundreds Protest After Mount Laurel Man's Racist Rant Is Caught On Video, Goes Viral

 MOUNT LAUREL, N.J.
-(CBS) — Hundreds of protesters gathered outside a South Jersey townhome Monday afternoon.
-They gathered outside 45-year-old Edward Cagney Mathews’ home in Mount Laurel after video of his racist rant against his neighbor went viral.
+(CBS) — A South Jersey man accused of harassing his Black neighbors is behind bars.
+Hundreds of protesters gathered outside of 45-year-old Edward Cagney Mathews’ home in Mount Laurel after video of his racist rant against his neighbor went viral on Monday.

-Late Monday evening, police took the man into custody.READ MORE: Philadelphia Weather: High Heat, Excessive Humidity Return To Delaware Valley, Temperatures To Feel Like 100+
+Late Monday evening, police took the man into custody.READ MORE: Pennsylvania Turnpike Tolls To Jump By 5% Early Next Year

 Protesters were angry that Mathews, seen in videos using racial slurs, was charged with harassment, but then allowed to return home.